NordicSemiconductor/Kotlin-Mesh-Library/README.md

 The library can be included as a project and will be avialable on maven central in the near future.

-Product documentation is available here: [Documentation](https://nordicplayground.github.io/Kotlin-Mesh-Library/).
+Product documentation is available here: [Documentation](https://nordicsemiconductor.github.io/Kotlin-Mesh-Library/).

 ## nRF Mesh sample app

 Most of the features listed above are demonstrated in nRF Mesh sample application.

-The app is not yet published to playstore but is available on this repo.
+The app is not yet published to Playstore but is available on this repo.

 ### Supported features